-4. Can the exposures from any of the complete pathways identified in #3 be reasonably expected to be "significant" (i.e., potentially "unacceptable" because exposures can be reasonably expected to be: magnitude (intensity, frequency and/or duration) than assumed in the derivation of the acceptable "levidentify the "contamination"); or 2) the combination of exposure magnitude (perhaps even though low contaminant concentrations (which may be substantially above the acceptable "levels") could result in acceptable risks)?
-If no (exposures can not be reasonably expected to be significant (i.e., potentially "uncomplete exposure pathway) - skip to #6 and enter "YE" status code after explaining a documentation justifying why the exposures (from each of the complete pathways) to (identified in #3) are not expected to be "significant."
-If yes (exposures could be reasonably expected to be "significant" (i.e., potentially "unacceptable") for any complete exposure pathway) - continue after providing a description (of each potentially "unacceptable" exposure pathway) and explaining and/or referencing documentation justifying why the exposures (from each of the remaining complete pathways) to "contamination" (identified in #3) are not expected to be "significant."
-If unknown (for any complete pathway) - skip to #6 and enter "IN" status code Rational le and Re ference(s): ated that the risks due to Chemicals of Potential Concern are within acceptable range.
-The only risk that ria is naturally occurring arsenic in groundwater. uestion on whether the identified exposures are "significant" (i.e., potentially "unacceptable") consult a k Assessment specialist with appropriate education, training and experience.
+- 4. Can the exposures from any of the complete pathways identified in #3 be reasonably expected to be "significant"4 (i.e., potentially "unacceptable" because exposures can be reasonably expected to be: 1) greater in magnitude (intensity, frequency and/or duration) than assumed in the derivation of the acceptable "levels" (used to identify the "contamination"); or 2) the combination of exposure magnitude (perhaps even though low) and contaminant concentrations (which may be substantially above the acceptable "levels") could result in greater than acceptable risks)? - If no (exposures can not be reasonably expected to be significant (i.e., potentially "unacceptable") for any complete exposure pathway) skip to #6 and enter "YE" status code after explaining and/or referencing documentation justifying why the exposures (from each of the complete pathways) to "contamination" (identified in #3) are not expected to be "significant." - If yes (exposures could be reasonably expected to be "significant" (i.e., potentially "unacceptable") for any complete exposure pathway) - continue after providing a description (of each potentially "unacceptable" exposure pathway) and explaining and/or referencing documentation justifying why the exposures (from each of the remaining complete pathways) to "contamination" (identified in #3) are not expected to be "significant." - If unknown (for any complete pathway) skip to #6 and enter "IN" status code